-With an inactive tool table you must always plunge vertically (Q366=0) because you cannot define a plunging angle.
+If the tool table is inactive, you must always plunge vertically (Q366=0) because you cannot define a plunging angle.

 Please note that you need to define sufficiently large workpiece blank dimensions if Q224 Angle of rotation is not equal to 0.